 If you eat too much in the evening because you eat your main meal late and are ravenous, then try to change the time you eat.
 Sometimes people eat late because they wait for their family members to come home so that they can eat together.
 If this sounds familiar why not eat your main meal and save a small amount of it so that you can eat this smaller portion with the person you have been waiting for?
 If you eat late due to a lack of time, prepare meals in advance and freeze.

 If you enjoy eating, cutting back on your night-time nibbles can be a hard and unpleasant task.
 To make sure you don’t lose motivation and slip back into the habit of overeating at night, treat yourself with non-edible goodies.
-You might want to buy yourself a new DVD on a Friday night if you’ve not overeaten for a whole week, or a new lipstick if you’ve not eaten too much for two weeks.
+You might want to buy yourself a new DVD on a Friday night if you’ve not overeaten for a whole week, or an even better treat if you’ve not eaten too much for two weeks.

 Drink some water